 There are quite a few criminal justice case types in the Clearinghouse: Prison Conditions, Jail Conditions, Juvenile Institution Conditions, Policing, and Indigent Defense.
 This catch-all category is for other types.
 It includes death-penalty cases (and is a particularly good source, though not a comprehensive one, for cases challenging lethal injection protocols), parole and probation class actions, bail class actions, and the like.

 These are cases concerning the operation of state child welfare systems—foster care, abuse and neglect investigations, etc. As with most categories, we have decided in this category to collect only injunctive cases (no cases in which the plaintiff sought damages without policy or operational change).
 And at least currently, we are including only cases in which the plaintiff was at least somewhat successful, either winning in court or settling with a major reform decree.
-We do not have a comprehensive collection, but are looking to improve it in the coming months.
-Many of these are state cases, which makes documents and information more difficult to collect.
 For more information on some of these cases see Childrens' Rights Inc.

 The Clearinghouse has the beginnings of a collection of disability rights cases; the core of the cases currently available were negotiated settlements involving challenges brought by organizations for blind people based on retailers' and banks' failures to accommodate visual impairments at points of sale or ATMs.
 See this site for more details.